intevolution/Practicas/03.Tarjetas/README.md

-# welcome-users
+# echo-bot

-Bot Framework v4 welcome users bot sample
+Bot Framework v4 echo bot sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to welcome a user when join the conversation.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.

 ## Prerequisites